Skip to main content

 The current recommendation is that plugins should only be used for functionality that cannot be added using a Docker container.
 This helps maintain system stability across Unraid releases.
 Plugins should therefore be adding system-level services and not end-user applications.

-As part of improving core sometimes a plugin's functionality gets incorporated into a new Unraid release making the plugin superfluous (and possibly even harmful to system stability).
-If you are using Community Applications to install plugins (recommended) then CA will only offer to install plugins that are believed to be compatible with that release.
-It will not, however, remove plugins that are already installed but are no longer known to be compatible with the current release.
+As part of the evolving nature of Unraid OS, a plugin's functionality may sometimes be incorporated into a new Unraid release, making its installation unnecessary (and possibly even harmful to system stability).
+Community Applications will only offer to install plugins that are believed to be compatible with that release.
+It will not, however, remove plugins that are already installed but no longer known to be compatible with the current release.

 Key points of the Unraid implementation are: